shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 !!! abstract "Customer group total sales distribution"

-	- The number of purchases in each `PREMIUM_CUSTOMER` group is substantially different
+	- The number of purchases in each `PREMIUM_CUSTOMER` group is substantially different as indicated by `TOT_SALES`
-	- We can note that all groups spend about the same `TOT_SALES` per visit, as indicated by the column `RATIO_SALES`
+	- We can note that all groups spend about the same `TOT_SALES` per visit, as indicated by the column `RATIO_SALES`.
+Mainstream users tend to purchase slightly mor
+	-